maria-korosteleva/Garment-Pattern-Estimation/Installation.md

 git clone <data_gen>
 ```

-Add path to custom packages to PYTHONPATH, for example in the terminal directly:
+Add path to custom packages to PYTHONPATH, for example, in the terminal:
 ```
-export PYTHONPATH=$PYTHONPATH:/home/user/maria/Garment-Pattern-Estimation/packages
+export PYTHONPATH=$PYTHONPATH:/home/user/maria/Garment-Pattern-Data/packages
 ```